mixxxdj/mixxx/CONTRIBUTING.md

 This repository contains the Mixxx source code, skins, controller mappings, and some helpful scripts.
 We have a few other Git repositories too:

-* [mixxxdj/website](https://github.com/mixxxdj/website): content for the main [mixxx.org](https://mixxx.org/) website which is generated with the [Cactus static site generator](https://github.com/eudicots/Cactus)
+* [mixxxdj/website](https://github.com/mixxxdj/website): content for the main [mixxx.org](https://mixxx.org/) website which is generated with the [Pelican static site generator](https://getpelican.com/)
 * [mixxxdj/manual](https://github.com/mixxxdj/manual): content for the Mixxx manual, which uses [Sphinx](https://www.sphinx-doc.org/)
-* [mixxxdj/buildserver](https://github.com/mixxxdj/buildserver): scripts for generating our prebuilt dependencies for macOS and Windows
+* [mixxxdj/vcpkg](https://github.com/mixxxdj/vcpkg): dependencies packaged for macOS and Windows

-All of these are automatically built and deployed by our [Jenkins build servers](https://builds.renegadetech.mixxx.org/) whenever a change is committed.
+All of these are automatically built and deployed by [GitHub Actions](https://github.com/features/actions) whenever a change is committed.
 You are welcome to open a pull request in any of these repositories.

 ## Git Workflow

 ### All Contributors

 * Each feature/bug fix should be done on its own Git branch so they can be reviewed and merged independently.
-Refer to [Using Git](https://mixxx.org/wiki/doku.php/using_git) for how to do this.
+Refer to [Using Git](https://github.com/mixxxdj/mixxx/wiki/using-git) for how to do this.
 Please ask for help on [Zulip](https://mixxx.zulipchat.com/) if you have questions about using Git after reading that page.
 * Commits should be as small as they can while still building.
 The smaller the commit, the easier it is to review.
 It also makes it easier to revert if it is later identified as the source of a bug.
 If you have lots of changes that you need to commit, a [GUI Git client](https://git-scm.com/downloads/guis) can be helpful for picking out specific changes for multiple small commits.
 * Every commit should build.
 This is important so [git bisect](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git#_binary_search) works.
 * Commit messages should succinctly describe what is changed in that commit and why.
 Lines should wrap at 72 characters so they show fully in GitHub and other Git tools.
 For example, this is a good commit message: